 Education and Licensure: Mr. Long graduated magna cum laude with degrees in Economics and Political Science from the University of Wyoming in 1972, and received his J.D. degree at Harvard Law School in 1976.
 Mr. Long has been admitted to practice in the U.S. Tax Court since 1981.
-He is licensed to practice law in the states of Washington and Wyoming.
+He is licensed to practice law in Wyoming.

 Community Service: Mr. Long served as commissioner of the Cheyenne Housing Authority for seventeen years through 2012, a director of the Cheyenne Regional Medical Center Foundation, and served by appointment of the Wyoming Supreme Court as a member of the Lawyer Mentoring Program Implementation Board, having previously co-chaired the Wyoming State Bar Association Mentoring Committee with partner Natalie Winegar.
 Mr. Long previously served on committees involved in the revision of the Wyoming Business Corporation Act and Wyoming Limited Liability Company Act.